geotools/geotools/docs/web/getinvolved.rst

 * Bug Tracker

-  GeoTools uses an `JIRA <https://osgeo-org.atlassian.net/projects/GEOT>`_ issue tracker to manage bugs, issues, and new features.
+  GeoTools uses a `JIRA <https://osgeo-org.atlassian.net/projects/GEOT>`_ issue tracker to manage bugs, issues, and new features.
 If you have found a bug, or if there is a feature that you would like to see implemented in GeoTools, please report it in JIRA.